CUAutoDrone/cuautodrone.github.io/README.md

 # CUAD CS Subteam Materials
-This is a website to display the onboarding materials and other documents for the Cornell Universities Autonomous Drone Project Team.
+This is a website to display the onboarding materials and other documents for the Cornell University Autonomous Drone Project Team.
 It is inspired by the [CS 3110 Online Textbook](https://cs3110.github.io/textbook/cover.html).
 It is essentially a file viewer for [markdown](https://www.markdownguide.org/getting-started/) (.md) files, and uses [Prism](https://prismjs.com/) to do code syntax highlighting and [GitHub Pages](https://pages.github.com/) for hosting.

 ## How it works
 As I've said, the core of this website is a markdown file viewer.
 If you want to add or edit pages, I suggest looking at a [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/), the only differences from a typical markdown have to do with code blocks.
 When you provide a language at the top of a code block, this site will add a copy icon that users can click to copy the code block.